JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 This page contains the current coding style for the Kotlin language.

 ## Naming Style
-If in doubt default to the Java Coding Conventions such as:
+If in doubt, default to the Java Coding Conventions such as:

 * use of camelCase for names (and avoid underscore in names)
 * types start with upper case